Bearing Steel Heat Treatment

-When heated in the heat treat furnace to 1,750°F, the structure transforms from pearlite to what is known as austenite.
-After quenching (very rapid cooling), the structure then transforms from austenite to martensite.
+When heat treatment of bearing steels happens in a furnace of 1,750°F, the structure transforms from pearlite to what is known as austenite.
+After quenching (very rapid cooling), the structure of the bearing steelthen transforms from austenite to martensite.

-Once transformed to martensite, the steel becomes very hard.
+Once transformed to martensite through heat treatment of bearing steels, the material becomes very hard.
 However, at this point it is not considered “thermally stabilized”.
 This is because not all of the austenite transforms into martensite during the quenching process.
 This phenomenon is called “retained “austenite”.

 If the steel is not thermally stabilized, the retained austenite will over an extended period of time (possibly years) transform into martensite.
-This transformation is accompanied by an increase in volume that is called metallurgical growth (not to be confused with thermal growth).
+This bearing steel heat treatment transformation is accompanied by an increase in volume that is called metallurgical growth (not to be confused with thermal growth).
 Metallurgical Growth will cause a change in dimension and form of any steel parts such as bearings’ even at room temperature.

 While not a problem with low precision commodity type bearings, in high precision (ABEC 5P, 7P, 9P) miniature bearings this lack of dimensional stability can cause problems.